opensearch-project/project-website/_posts/2023-04-19-Announcing-Data-Prepper-2.2.0.md

 ## Thanks to our contributors!

-The follower people contributed to this release.
+The following people contributed to this release.
 Thank you!

 * [ashoktelukuntla](https://github.com/ashoktelukuntla) - Ashok Telukuntla
 * [asifsmohammed](https://github.com/asifsmohammed) - Asif Sohail Mohammed